Introduction to Amazon API Gateway

 - Debug API Gateway and Lambda with Amazon CloudWatch

 Some programming experience and familiarity with application development will be helpful, but not necessary to run the lab.
 You should however have completed the Introduction to AWS Lambda self-paced lab before this doing lab.

 Other AWS Services

-Other AWS Services than the ones needed for this lab are disabled by IAM policy during your access time in this lab.
+Other AWS Services than the ones needed for this lab are disabled by an IAM policy during your access time in this lab.
 In addition, the capabilities of the services used in this lab are limited to what is required by the lab and in some cases are even further limited as an intentional aspect of the lab design.
 Expect errors when accessing other services or performing actions beyond those provided in this lab guide.

 "The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies." -- James Lewis and Martin Fowler